Address: Department of Mathematics and Statistics,

 I am a recently graduated PhD student and casual tutor at the University of Melbourne.

 My supervisor is Arun Ram (University of Melbourne)

 and my cosupervisor is John Bamberg (University of Western Australia).

-My (recently submitted) PhD thesis is a study of flag varieties of Chevalley groups from the point of view of finite geometry.
+studies flag varieties of Chevalley groups from the point of view of finite geometry.

 In particular, it gives a combinatorial method to calculate the number of i-planes incident with a given j-plane inside a Schubert cell.

 It also shows how key examples of ovoids arise as flag varieties, and provides a Schubert cell decomposition of the classical ovoid in Hermitian space.

 I am also generally interested in representation theory and finite geometry, some keywords are: